bry/bry/README.md

     - Personal improvement is difficult to see
     - Badminton groups have no reliable history
     - Without weekly consistent activity as a baseline, aging gradually takes away muscle mass and bone density, raising the risk of muscle atrophy, osteoporosis, and lost mobility in older ages.
-    - Talented doubles players lack an easy way to showcase their experience, build credibility, and find earning opportunities in the sport they love
+    - Talented doubles players lack an easy way to showcase their experience, build credibility, and find earning opportunities (coaching, sponsors, tournament entry and invitationals) in the sport they love
     - Level of play in doubles badminton at all ages is traditionally subjective and inaccurate when assessing talent (not results oriented)

 #### Weekly Games Played Streak Bar